alan-kc-chik/off-nutrition-table-extractor/readme.md

 Navigate to the root directory of this repo.
 Please first create a virtual environment with Python 3.7.
 `virtualenv venv --python python3.7'

+Activate the virtual environment.
+On Windows, run `venv\Scripts\activate.bat` from inside `off-nutrition-table-extractor` folder.

 Confirm that you are in the virtual environment by running:
-`python --version`
-It should read Python 3.7.x
+- `python --version` It should read Python 3.7.x
+- `pip list` It should only have a few base packages included.

 Install the required packages using `pip install -r requirements.txt`.
-Navigate to nutrition_extractor: `cd nutrition_extractor`

-Detect an image (replace the input and output paths if needed).
-- Run `python detect_to_file.py -i ./test_images/test.jpg -o output.txt`
-- Check the results in `output.txt`

 ---------------------------
 The code is compatible with Python 3.7.
 If you find any other dependency required during the execution, do raise an issue and inform there.
 ```